top of page

 Eden provides spaces

-with light, atmosphere and structure
+with light, atmosphere, and structure to support you.

-Sometimes a room in the Agora House is enough,
+Sometimes a room in the Agora house is enough,

 sometimes the yurt,

-sometimes the green under open sky.
+sometimes greenery under the open sky.

-Eden has space for everything
+Eden has room for everything

-that comes from the heart
+that comes from the heart and serves life.

-Yet Eden does not only act inward.
+But Eden does not only work inwardly.

 We have our own tourism paths,